ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 **Example**: An access policy can be created for all objects and subfolders in the folder named *"folder1"*, or access can be assigned for just objects in the subdirectory named *"subfolder1"*.

 A policy administrator can assign access to individual objects and folders by configuring conditions when creating IAM access policies.
-The next section describes how to construct these types of policies
+The next section describes how to construct these types of policies.

 ## Constructing a fine-grained access control policy
 {: #fgac-construct-policy}